Gamification badges

 What a badge is

-A badge is a visual achievement token awarded when a participant completes or unlocks a touchpoint.
-A badge marks progression or collection inside the experience.
+A badge is a visual achievement participants earn when they complete or unlock a Touchpoint.
+It marks progression or collection inside the experience.
 It is not a redeemable prize.

 Badges work like reusable assets.
-You create or select the badge once, then link it from the touchpoints that should award it.
+Create or select the badge once, then link it from the Touchpoints that should award it.

 Badges versus rewards